-What Personal Capital does well is give you visibility into how you've spent your money by category.
+What Empower does well is give you visibility into how you've spent your money by category.
 It automatically imports all spending from each linked account and categorizes the spending.
 You can customize the categories.
-I've found Personal Capital to do a reasonably good job of getting the categories right, although I do spend about 5 minutes a month correcting some transactions.
+I've found Empower to do a reasonably good job of getting the categories right, although I do spend about 5 minutes a month correcting some transactions.

 Tip: In addition to categories, you can tag transactions, too.
 I use a limited number of categories, and than tag transactions as needed.
 For example, we have a home maintenance category.
 For work on our pool, I tag those transactions as “pool” so I can see how much we spend on the pool without need to create a separate categori.

 The bills feature is another reason to link your credit cards, mortgage, and other loans.
-Personal Capital keeps track of when bills are due with your linked accounts.
+Empower keeps track of when bills are due with your linked accounts.
 This helps you avoid missed or late payments, and it helps with planning throughout the month.